GP ADHD Prescribing in Australia

 Key Requirements

-- Reforms in early planning
+- Reforms committed, details in development

-- Expected to follow QLD/national model
+- Expected to follow national RACGP training model

 - Monitor Tasmanian Health updates